opengeospatial/bblocks/README.md

 ## How to Use

 1. Clone the repository.
 2. Run a web server locally, on this folder.
-For instance: ` npx http-server -c-1`
+For instance: ` npx http-server`
 3. Access it on a browser: `http://127.0.0.1:8080`.

 ## License